 The Board has absolute discretion and may decline to respond to any enquiry or complaint if it is considered vexatious, frivolous, repetitive, unduly burdensome or unwarranted, or is otherwise devoid of any merit.

 7.1 Individual Directors

 GQRC Directors are unpaid volunteers who themselves wish to enjoy GQRC.
-Rather than lobby directors individually, shareholders are requested to communicate with the Board through the managing agent.
+Rather than lobby directors individually, owners / residents are requested to communicate with the Board through the managing agent.

 7.2 The Board